Bernie McCullough: Character biography

 In the series finale, he gets an electrical shock and when he recovers he worries what will happen to his "Angels" if something happened to him.
 He decides to teach Jordan how to be more masculine (including teaching him how to make a "Mac Sandwich") and Bryana how to be more careful of the things she uses (which was the cause of his shock, because she put a Baked potato wrapped in aluminum foil in the microwave and when he foolishly tried to cut it off, he was electrocuted).
 Vanessa finally finds a college but does not want him to be involved.
 With Wanda's advice, Vanessa changes her feelings towards her uncle and they reconcile.
 Bernie discovers that Jordan has been taking advantage of his kindness and in the final scene of the series, Bernie takes back the iPod he bought him.

 Unlike the real Bernie Mac, Bernie McCullough (the TV character) was married with no children; however, in real life, Bernie Mac was married with one daughter.
 Bernie Mac did not look after his sister's three children after his daughter left home.
 Bernie Mac did not have a sister in real life.
 Bernie Mac only had brothers in real life.

-From 2005 until 2009, The character Bernie was one of the official U'z Guys on Chicago's television station The U. The U'z Guys is a lineup of all the male main characters from the station's television programs.
+From 2005 until 2009, the character Bernie was one of the official U'z Guys on Chicago's television station The U. The U'z Guys is a lineup of all the male main characters from the station's television programs.
 Bernie was removed from the lineup when The Bernie Mac Show was removed from the station's schedule.

 Relationship with family

 Bernie uses tough-love parenting tactics and he can be both strict and comical.
 He narrates the series, and between scenes he talks to the audience by addressing them as "America."
-Although he loves all three kids, his favorite is Bryana (whom he affectionately calls "Baby Girl" because she is the youngest), and always finds himself going head to head with teenage Vanessa, the eldest sibling, whose poor attitude always gives him a hard time; though it is revealed in the episode Jac and Jacequline that the only reason he's so hard on her is because she reminds him of her mother and he's determined to keep her from suffering a similar fate to her mother.
+Although he loves all three kids, he favorites Bryana (whom he affectionately calls "Baby Girl" because she is the youngest), occasionally tries to get Jordan to act more masculine rather than be himself, and always finds himself going head to head with teenage Vanessa, the eldest sibling, whose poor attitude always gives him a hard time; though it is revealed in the episode "Jack & Jacqueline" that the reason he's so hard on her is because she reminds him of her mother and he's determined to keep her from suffering a similar fate as her mother.